 These accessible forms of working capital are perfect for SMEs.
 At Skipton Business Finance (SBF) our friendly teams across the UK can provide your business with a finance facility from as little as £25,000 to as large as £5m.

-Backed by and sharing the ethos of Skipton Building Society, SBF look at the individual merits of a business as part of its underwriting criteria.
+Backed by and sharing the ethos of the Skipton Group, SBF look at the individual merits of a business as part of its underwriting criteria.
 It looks at potential sales figures and the whole context, not only credit scores.

 If you would like a no-obligation FREE quote email firstname.lastname@example.org or use the quick and simple form on the right and we’ll call you back.